Category Archives: Danish Royals

 Queen Margrethe II, Crown Prince Frederik, and Prince Christian meeting with the Council of State Photo: Keld Navntoft, Kongehuset © File type: jpg

 14:00 – Queen Margrethe II, Crown Prince Frederik, and Prince Christian met with the Council of State in the State Council Hall at Christiansborg Palace.
 The succession of the Danish throne took place during the Council of State meeting at the moment when Queen Margrethe II signed a declaration of her abdication.
-Queen Margrethe then gave up her seat and offered her it to the new King.
+Queen Margrethe then gave up her seat and offered it to the new King.
 At the same time, the new heir to the throne, Crown Prince Christian, took the seat to the right of the King.
 After this, the visibly-moved Queen Margrethe said “Gud bevare kongen” (God save the king) and left the State Council Hall.

 Queen Margrethe, after her abdication, on her way to her home Christian IX’s Palace